content-left-bg.png

 Timetabled alignment of teacher time for focused planning

-Classroom Teaching teams plan together for 80 minutes a week during class time.
+Classroom Teaching teams plan together each week during class time.

 This is an opportunity for year level classroom teachers to coordinate and plan learning programs that respond to student achievement data in a coordinated and targeted way for the following week.